We use cookies so that you can always visit our website comfortably.

 2. Selecting the Right Spinnerbait:

 A spinnerbait typically consists of one or two blades, a skirt and a hook.
 In clear water, brown, green or black can be very effective.
 In Murky or dark water try brighter colors like orange, white, yellow.
-Tip: also try a black skirt in dark water.
-The vibrations of the blades and the skirt will also attract predators even when they don’t see the lure.
+Tip: also try a black skirt in murky water.
+Black has a high contrast to murky water.
+The vibrations of the blades and the skirt will also attract predators even when they don’t see the lure from a distance.
 (This also goes for crankbaits).
 The Colorado blade creates more water pressure and flash, while the willow leaf blade runs deeper but produces less pressure.
 Experiment with different blade types and colors to see what works best in your fishing spot.
 Shimano has a very effective spinnerbait for Perch and Pike: The Bantam Swagy.
 The Bantam Swagy TW is a special spinnerbait that combines a willow blade and a Colorado blade in a cleverly thought-out design making it perfect for slower retrieves.
 The arms are made of different wire thickness to enhance the action and the head is a combination of two different metals to create better balance and stability.
 The Check the Shimano Swagy here.

 3. Spinnerbait Gear Essentials